 Like most all of the better vineyards in the Napa Valley, ours are pruned, trained, and harvested by hand.
 Each vine is visited by a skilled vineyard worker a dozen or more times in the course of the season for pruning, shoot thinning, tying, crop thinning, canopy management, weed removal, and finally harvesting.

 We farm our vineyards in pursuit of the overall goal of “sustainability.”
 We minimize the use of chemicals and have altogether discontinued the use of Roundup or other herbicides, instead removing unwanted weeds mechanically and by hand.
 Once a vineyard block is established, we farm “no till,” which encourages beneficial organisms to develop a balanced and healthy ecosystem within the vineyard.
+Since 2014, the only thing standing in the way of fully organic farming is ne need to micro-amend for low phosphorous in our soils.
+We have been piloting an organic phosphorous amendment for the past two years and, if it proves itself, we will be fully organic in all our vineyards.

 We call ourselves “stewards” of our property as a reminder of our responsibility to the woods, the wildlife, and the overall environment.
 When the property was first homesteaded in the late 1870s, an astonishing 75 acres of forest were cleared for vineyards and orchards.
 By 1891, sixty of those acres were planted to Zinfandel, Malvoisie, and Chasselas.